henry-malinowski/module-outdated-notifier/README.md

 A Foundry VTT module that automatically checks for module updates after loading a world and notifies Game Masters when updates are available.

 **NOTE:** This module does not work unless a valid API Key is provided.
-Consult the (Setup section)[#getting-an-api-key].
+Consult the [Setup section](https://github.com/henry-malinowski/module-outdated-notifier?tab=readme-ov-file#setup).
 If you're running Foundry in a hosted environment (where you can't access the application files), you will need to source the key by downloading Foundry from the website and using its file to source a valid key.

 ## Features